Deepak378/onlinestore/README.md

 We can run the Python code by navigating to the folder where you saved the file using the command line and typing python online_store_analysis.py (assuming you have Python installed on your computer).
 ![image](https://user-images.githubusercontent.com/39020570/227107145-a19bba94-ed77-4e0c-a00a-0b1951c316e8.png)

+To build and run the Docker container, you can use the docker build and run command.